michellemtan/ProjectNamesayer/README.md

 -------------------
 - Change Themes:       Change to three themes to suit their preference
 - Test Volume:         Test volume from the 'Settings' menu
+- Save Playlist:       Save playlist of entered names to a text file for later use
 - Add Database:        Add a database containing your students' names
 - Expandable Database: Easy to build names from the database
 - Tooltips:            For increased usability